-40. (1) Subsection (2) applies where a person knows or has reasonable cause to suspect that a police officer is conducting or proposes to conduct a terrorist investigation.
+- 40. (1) Subsection (2) applies where a person knows [or suspects] or has reasonable cause to suspect that a police officer is conducting or proposes to conduct a terrorist investigation. - (2) The person commits an offence if he - [(a) discloses to another - (i) anything which is likely to prejudice the investigation, or

-- (2) The person commits an offence if he - - (a) discloses to another anything which is likely to prejudice the investigation, or - (b) interferes with material which is likely to be relevant to the investigation. - (3) Subsection (4) applies where a person knows or has reasonable cause to suspect that a disclosure has been or will be made under any of sections 12 to 16 or 38. - (4) The person commits an offence if he - - (a) discloses to another anything which is likely to prejudice an investigation resulting from the disclosure under that section, or - (b) interferes with material which is likely to be relevant to an investigation resulting from the disclosure under that section. - (5) It is a defence for a person charged with an offence under subsection (2) or (4) to prove - - (a) that he did not know and had no reasonable cause to suspect that the disclosure or interference was likely to affect a terrorist investigation, or
+- (ii) anything which is not already in the public domain and which, in the circumstances of the investigation, it is unreasonable to disclose, or] - (b) interferes with material which is likely to be relevant to the investigation. - (3) Subsection (4) applies where a person knows [or suspects] or has reasonable cause to suspect that a disclosure has been or will be made under any of sections [12 to 15A] or 38. - (4) The person commits an offence if he - [(a) discloses to another - - (i) anything which is likely to prejudice an investigation resulting from the disclosure under that section, or - (ii) anything which is not already in the public domain and which, in the circumstances of an investigation, it is unreasonable to disclose, or] - (b) interferes with material which is likely to be relevant to an investigation resulting from the disclosure under that section. - (5) It is a defence for a person charged with an offence under subsection [(2)(a)(i), (2)(b), (4)(a)(i) or (4)(b)] to prove -

-- (b) that he had a reasonable excuse for the disclosure or interference. - (6) Subsections (2) and (4) do not apply to a disclosure which is made by a professional legal adviser - - (a) to his client or to his client's representative in connection with the provision of legal advice by the adviser to the client and not with a view to furthering a criminal purpose, or - (b) to any person for the purpose of actual or contemplated legal proceedings and not with a view to furthering a criminal purpose. - (7) A person guilty of an offence under this section shall be liable- - (a) on conviction on indictment, to imprisonment for a term not exceeding five years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding level 5 on the uniform scale or to both. - (8) For the purposes of this section - - (a) a reference to conducting a terrorist investigation includes a reference to taking part in the conduct of, or assisting, a terrorist investigation, and
+- (a) that he did not know [or suspect] and had no reasonable cause to suspect that the disclosure or interference was likely to affect a terrorist investigation, or - (b) that he had a reasonable excuse for the disclosure or interference. - (6) Subsections (2) and (4) do not apply to a disclosure which is made by a professional legal adviser - (a) to his client or to his client's representative in connection with the provision of legal advice by the adviser to the client and not with a view to furthering a criminal purpose, or - (b) to any person for the purpose of actual or contemplated legal proceedings and not with a view to furthering a criminal purpose. - (7) A person guilty of an offence under this section shall be liable - (a) on conviction on indictment, to imprisonment for a term not exceeding five years, to a fine or to both, or - (b) on summary conviction, to imprisonment for a term not exceeding six months, to a fine not exceeding level5 on the uniform scale or to both.

-(b) a person interferes with material if he falsifies it, conceals it, destroys it or disposes of it, or if he causes or permits another to do any of those things.
+- (8) For the purposes of this section - (a) a reference to conducting a terrorist investigation includes a reference to taking part in the conduct of, or assisting, a terrorist investigation, and - (b) a person interferes with material if he falsifies it, conceals it, destroys it or disposes of it, or if he causes or permits another to do any of those things.